 Right then, with everyone listening.

 But aside from the normal embarrassment, puberty had other complications for me.
 My new body came with scars.
-Stretch marks, to be exact, all across my hips like I’d been attacked by a bengal tiger.
+Stretch marks, to be exact, all across my hips.

 Fast forward through two pregnancies.
-Despite the fact that I neared planetary proportions both times (see exhibit A →) I didn’t get a single stretch mark.
+Despite the fact that I neared planetary proportions both times (see exhibit A →) I didn’t get the stretch marks I expected.
 They say genetics plays a role, and that may be.
 But unless someone did some very tricky stuff with my DNA while I was sleeping the only thing that changed was my diet.
+I think it would be presumptuous to say that coconut oil will prevent stretch marks in every case – I know of some well-nourished women who reported getting them.

 Coconut Oil As Sunscreen

 According to DNA and cancer researcher Dr. Elisabeth Pluorde, antioxidants work better than sunscreen to prevent cancer when taken internally or applied directly to the skin.
 They do this not by blocking UV rays which help our bodies make Vitamin D sulfate and reduce our risk of breast, colon, prostate and many other cancers, but by mitigating the sun’s oxidative effects.
-For an deeper look at why virgin coconut oil is considered a sunscreen by many check out this post.
-(Please keep in mind that this is virgin coconut oil only because it contains the highest level of antioxidants).
+This study found the SPF value of coconut oil to be around and 8.

 How To Select Coconut Oil

 In a nutshell, here’s what you need to know: centrifuged virgin oil retains the most antioxidants, cold-pressed virgin is next best, then there’s expeller-pressed and refined oils.
 The last category isn’t very useful for beauty purposes, but you can still cook with it and get lots of good MCFT’s!
 And then there is coconut oil extracted using neurotoxic solvent like hexane.
-Avoid.
+I would avoid the last category.

 Thanks Alexandra, Abbey, Morgan and Carrie for suggesting a beauty post.
 This was fun!